Zak-OTFS ISAC with Bistatic Sensing via Semi-Blind Atomic Norm Denoising Scheme: Problem Formulation

 where $\rho > 0$ is the penalty parameter.
+This approach is theoretically underpinned by the following lemma, which establishes the equivalence between the relaxed penalty problem \eqref{sec4_prob:penalty_model_anm} and the original problem \eqref{sec3_prob:origin_atomic_norm} for sufficiently large penalty parameters. \begin{lemma}[\cite{wu2024quantized}] For any fixed channel vector $\mathbf{h}$, there exists a threshold $\rho_0 > 0$ such that for all $\rho > \rho_0$, the (local) optimal solution for $\mathbf{x}_{\operatorname{dd}, d}$ in the penalty-based problem \eqref{sec4_prob:penalty_model_anm} is identical to that of the original discrete problem \eqref{sec3_prob:origin_atomic_norm}. \end{lemma}

-As explained in \cite{wu2024quantized}, for constant-modulus constellations (e.g., PSK\footnote{It is important to note that the penalty method employed here applies only to PSK-modulated symbols.
-It does not extend to higher-order QAM constellations, such as 16-QAM or above.
-We consider performing the bistatic ISAC with high-order QAM as our future work.}), the discrete elements of $\mathcal{S}$ are the vertices of $\bar{\mathcal{S}}$ and these vertices maximize the $\ell_{2}$-norm, $\|\mathbf{x}_{\operatorname{dd}, d}\|_{2}^{2}$.
-By promoting a larger norm through the penalty term, the negative square penalty term, i.e., $-\rho \|\mathbf{x}_{\operatorname{dd}, d}\|_{2}^{2}$, encourages the solution of \eqref{sec4_prob:penalty_model_anm} to approach a discrete constellation point as the penalty weight $\rho$ grows.
+As explained in \cite{wu2024quantized}, for constant-modulus constellations (e.g., BPSK or QPSK), the discrete elements of $\mathcal{S}$ are the vertices of $\bar{\mathcal{S}}$ and these vertices maximize the $\ell_{2}$-norm, $\|\mathbf{x}_{\operatorname{dd}, d}\|_{2}^{2}$.
+By promoting a larger norm through the data vector, the negative square penalty term, i.e., $-\rho \|\mathbf{x}_{\operatorname{dd}, d}\|_{2}^{2}$, encourages the solution of \eqref{sec4_prob:penalty_model_anm} to approach a discrete constellation point as the penalty weight $\rho$ grows.
+However, it is worth mentioning that the reformulation \eqref{sec4_prob:penalty_model_anm} is not suitable for higher-order QAM constellations, where many constellation points lie inside the convex hull.
+Since the negative square penalty tends to favor boundary points rather than all valid QAM symbols, the relaxed problem is no longer equivalent to the original QAM-constrained problem.
+Therefore, the proposed algorithm is designed for PSK-modulated symbols, while extending it to high-order QAM is left for future work.